robertraaijmakers/com.trashchecker/docs/developer-guidelines.md

 # Developers
 Because trash collection is organized by the local city authorities there is no national database with all the collection dates.
 However, many cities provide the dates on which trash will be collected openly.
-Because it would take a lot of time to write a handler for ech of the 390 municipalities in the Netherlands and the 589(!) in Belgium we made it easy for developers to add a handler for their city.
+Because it would take a lot of time to write a handler for ech of the 390 municipalities in the Netherlands and the 589 in Belgium we made it easy for developers to add a handler for their city.
 You can submit your handler through a pull-request [here](https://github.com/robertraaijmakers/com.athom.trashchecker).
-I will explain how this works:
+Let me show you how it works.

-In the file [trashapis.js](https://github.com/robertraaijmakers/com.trashchecker/blob/beta/trashapis.js) there are functions for each trash data provider the function takes a postcode, a house number, a street (for Belgium) and a country.
+In the file [trashapis.ts](https://github.com/robertraaijmakers/com.trashchecker/blob/beta/lib/trashapis.ts) there are functions for each trash data provider the function takes an ApiSettings object and contains the number, zipcode, street and country.

 ```
-function yourTrashCollectionProviderName(postcode, housenumber, street, country) {
+async #yourTrashCollectionProviderName(apiSettings: ApiSettings) {
+    let fDates: ActivityDates[] = [];

+    await validateCountry(apiSettings, 'NL');
+    await validateZipcode(apiSettings);
+    await validateHousenumber(apiSettings);

 	/** Your custom trash collection implementation **/
 }

 ```

 First you should check if the provided data is valid.
-If this isn't the case, return a promise with an error ( or anything 'truthy' ).
-In the case that the data is valid you should proceed with retrieving the trash dates and return a promise with the valid dates.
-The dates should be in the following format:
+If this isn't the case, throw an error.
+In the case that the data is valid you should proceed with retrieving the trash dates and return an object of type ActivityDates[].
-<pre><code>
-let dates = {
-	REST: ['2016-12-29',
-			'2016-12-01',
-			'2016-11-03',
-			'2016-06-10',
-		    '2016-09-08',
-			'2016-08-11'],
-	GFT: [ '2016-07-14',
-			'2016-06-16',
-		    '2016-05-19',
-		    '2016-04-21',
-		    '2016-03-24',
-		    '2016-02-25',
-			'2016-01-28'] }
-</code></pre>

 Currently the supported trash types are (these are also the required property names):
 - REST